|Middle School Schedule||Academics/Activities||Staff Contacts||Anonymous Alerts|

 Safety and sanitation products will be accessible in every classroom, meeting room, eating area and office.

-Signage will be posted throughout the campus with proper safety protocol and detailed instructions for social distancing.
+Signage will be posted throughout the campus with proper safety protocol and detailed instructions for social distancing if required.

 Staff will be trained and students will be instructed on how to be as safe as possible while on school grounds.